sometimes-i-code/ad101-smb-data/README.md

 Streamlit will give you a URL.
 It redeploys automatically whenever you push changes to the repo.

-### Step 4 -- Share with the team
+### Step 4 -- Set the password (required)

-Share the Streamlit URL.
-The app is not password-protected by default.
-If you want to add a password, go to your app in Streamlit Cloud, open Settings, then Secrets, and add:
+The app is password-protected.
+Before sharing the URL, you need to set the password in Streamlit Cloud:

+1. Go to your app on [share.streamlit.io](https://share.streamlit.io)
+2. Click the three-dot menu next to your app and select **Settings**
+3. Click **Secrets** and add the following:

 ```toml
 password = "your-password-here"
 ```

-Then add password checking logic to `app.py` if needed.
+4. Click Save.
+The app restarts automatically.

+Anyone visiting the URL will see a password prompt before accessing anything.
+The password lives in Streamlit Secrets -- it is never in your code or your repo.

+### Step 5 -- Share with the team

+Share the Streamlit URL and password.
+Anyone with both can access the app in any browser with no install required.

 ---